Martin McGuinness: IRA

 After his release, and another conviction in the Republic of Ireland for IRA membership in 1974, he became increasingly prominent in Sinn Féin, the political wing of the republican movement.
 He was in indirect contact with British intelligence during the 1981 hunger strikes, and again in the early 1990s.
 He was elected to the Northern Ireland Assembly at Stormont in 1982, representing Londonderry.
 He was the second candidate elected after Social Democratic and Labour Party (SDLP) leader John Hume.
 As with all elected members of Sinn Féin and the SDLP, he did not take up his seat.
 On 9 December 1982, McGuinness, Gerry Adams and Danny Morrison were banned from entering Great Britain under the Prevention of Terrorism Act by the Home Secretary, William Whitelaw.

 In August 1993, he was the subject of a two-part special by The Cook Report, a Central TV investigative documentary series presented by Roger Cook.
-It accused him of continuing involvement in IRA activity, of attending an interrogation and of encouraging Frank Hegarty, an informer, to return to Derry from a safe house in England.
+It accused him of continuing involvement in IRA activity, of attending an interrogation and of encouraging Frank Hegarty, a British informer, to return to Derry from a safe house in England.
 Hegarty's mother Rose appeared on the programme to tell of telephone calls to McGuinness and of Hegarty's subsequent murder.
 McGuinness denied her account and denounced the programme saying "I have never been in the IRA.
 I don't have any sway over the IRA".

 In 2005, Michael McDowell, the Irish Tánaiste, stated McGuinness, along with Gerry Adams and Martin Ferris, were members of the seven-man IRA Army Council.
 McGuinness denied this, saying he was no longer an IRA member.
 Experienced Troubles journalist Peter Taylor presented further apparent evidence of McGuinness's role in the IRA in his documentary Age of Terror, shown in April 2008.
 In his documentary, Taylor alleges that McGuinness was the head of the IRA's Northern Command and had advance knowledge of the IRA's 1987 Remembrance Day bombing, which left 12 people dead.